RachitMalik12/KTV-Immunity-War/README.md

 Player Rendering Over Other Assets fix + Help positioning (JK): Player was rendering over other items like Help and Menu, so fixed rendering order and added flags to make sure that players were not rendering over assets they were not supposed to.
 Also adjusted help positioning to display in the correct positions when in shop.

 Graphics Assets (JK): Created background asset, coin asset, numbered text (monospace) asset for later use with the shop, 6 cutscenes (full screen), main menu and in game menu designs/assets for buttons.
 These were all custom made and not taken from the web.

+Graphics Assets (LT): Per TA's suggestion from last milestone, implemented background by rendering it as a sprite.
+Added effects to background as well so that it can darken, brighten, and have light.

 Revised Project Proposal: